tts-tcq-2024/conclusive-in-cpp-AnkitRawat1710/TestCases.md

 | TC27 | Test Invalid CoolingType for Breach Classifier Factory | Invalid CoolingType (-1) | Throws std::invalid_argument exception | To confirm the breach classifier factory correctly throws an exception on an invalid CoolingType. |
 | TC28 | Test Invalid AlertTarget for Alert Factory | Invalid AlertTarget (-1) | Throws std::invalid_argument exception | To verify the alert factory throws an exception on invalid AlertTarget input. |

+### **Conclusion**

+The test cases successfully validate that the `typewise-alert` module meets functional requirements across various scenarios, including breach classification, alert dispatching, and input validation.
+Each component of the module performed as expected, correctly handling both normal and boundary conditions.
+Notably, the module's response to invalid inputs was validated by tests that checked for exception handling, ensuring the module’s resilience to erroneous configurations.

+The results of these tests indicate that the `typewise-alert` module is well-equipped to support reliable temperature monitoring across different cooling configurations, providing timely alerts for proactive response to breaches.
+This test suite serves as a foundation for future enhancements and helps maintain robustness as the module evolves.